 4. Look at the numbers together

 I know it is terrifying, but you will have to sit down and go through numbers together.
 Don’t hide anything.
-Go through all your accounts including all of your debt and complete a money audit (this is something I focus on in my program Flourish FinanciALLI).
+Go through all your accounts including all of your debt and complete a money audit (this is something I talk about in my course Money & Marriage).